Moondance Work Days & Early Setup

 Join us for one or more of the Roxanna work days!
 See each event on Facebook for exact details, but usually we will mow everywhere, weedeat, rake, create more camping and parking spaces, cut down (yet more) dead trees, chop up downed trees and stack firewood, and make sure all the common and camping areas are clean and ready.
 Bring with you: chainsaws (plus oil and gas), push mowers (plus gas), weedeaters (plus gas) rakes, clippers, loppers, machetes, work gloves.
 Don't forget water and lunch!
 Attendees/helpers may camp for free (check event page for more info).

-BONUS for Moondance attendees: Your help on any of the three work days allows you to set up your camp early on May 18 for Moondance, free of charge!
-(Non-helpers may set up early, but only after helpers have set up, and will be charged $35 early set-up fee per camp area, payable by or on May 18.)
+BONUS for Moondance attendees: Your help on any of the three work days allows you to set up your camp early on May 18 for Moondance, free of charge (NOTE: You still must pay your regular admission fee to Moondance)!
+(Non-helpers may set up early, but only after helpers have set up, and will be charged $35 early set-up fee per camp area in addition to the regular admission fee, payable by or on May 18.)

 Moondance Early-Set Up Rules: